 **2018 Update – Since we produced this article in 2015, there have been many technology shifts.
 Including the removal of the headphones jack on many smartphones.
 To account for this, we’ve added a new headphones recommendation to the site.
 Check it out here.**

 After a lot of research, screw turning, and soldering, I’m excited to share the Sony MDR-7506 iPhone mod with you.
 Let’s back up a little bit to explain why I made these headphones iPhone-compatible.
 To me, “Beats” is a bad word.
 Dr. Dre wants you to believe that a bass-heavy mix is the best way to hear “all” of your music.
 As a semi-pro a/v engineer, I have to tell you that he’s so incredibly wrong.
 When listening to music, the “correct” sound is the sound the artist originally intended.
 During production, a great artist puts their very essence into the audio mix.
 To hear that passion, you don’t want to modify the mix with expensive cans that blaspheme the original sound… right?
 Unfortunately, Dre’s marketing team sings so much praise for the product that they push all artistic and engineering criticism into the background.
 The company’s branding is brilliant.
 The proof is in the Apple buyout.
 I sincerely hope that Apple creates a less blasphemous set of cans at some point in the future.
 If you like your Beats, don’t feel bad — the market shows you’re not alone — you’re just listening to something completely different from what the artist intended.
 That’s not how I want to listen to music.
 If you agree with me, you should try our Sony MDR-7506 iPhone mod.
-If you’re not the DIY type, check out the end of the article.
-We partnered with a company willing to do the mod for you.
 Here’s a quick video we produced that shows the process:

 Sony MDR-7506 iPhone Mod Picture Guide